phette23/c4l16-cli-workshop/webdev-exercise/instructions.md

 If you've come this far, then you've already used the `wget` command to download a file from the web via the command line.
 Downloading, unpacking, and moving files can be very useful operations when administering web applications.
 Often, we need to pull down a module or plugin and unzip it to add it to our application, or we want to download images and other media assets hosted elsewhere.

 Let's walk through a simple example of downloading a Drupal module.
 Drupal, if you're not familiar, is an open source content management system with a large library of community-supported modules hosted on https://www.drupal.org.
-Let's download the [Biblio](https://www.drupal.org/project/biblio) module:
+Let's download the [Biblio](https://www.drupal.org/project/biblio) module.
+First, make sure you're in the same "webdev-exercise" folder that this instructions document is in, then run:

 ```sh
 > wget https://ftp.drupal.org/files/projects/biblio-7.x-1.0-rc7.tar.gz